care-share/hapi-docker/docker/README.md

 1. (Optional) In the "`docker/`" directory, edit the "`common.env`" file and change settings as desired

+2. (Optional) If using TLS encryption, you can generate a keystore and a self-signed certificate:

+        $ keytool -genkey -alias tomcat -keyalg RSA -keystore ./docker/tls/keystore.p12 -storetype pkcs12

+   You can find alternate methods for creating keystores at [this link](https://tomcat.apache.org/tomcat-8.0-doc/ssl-howto.html#Prepare_the_Certificate_Keystore)

 ## Running

 Using a terminal in the project's root directory: